sivaShilpa/Vichat_Project3/README.md

    As a user I want to be able to mute my mic

    As a user I want to be to call someone directly from my friends list

+   As a user I want to be able to remove a friend
  ```
 ## C. Images